Muhammad-Ali006/Movie-Reservation-System/README.md

 ## Project Status

-**Work in progress.** Auth flow, movie CRUD with poster upload, genre CRUD, and actor/cast management are complete.
-Showtime, seat selection, and reservation features are planned.
+**Work in progress.** Auth flow, movie CRUD with poster upload, genre CRUD, actor/cast management, and all admin CRUD frontend pages are complete.
+Public movie listing and detail pages are next (Friday Week 1).
+Showtime, seat selection, and reservation features are planned for Weeks 2-3.